Infineon/gpio-access-t2g-bodyentry-starterkit/README.md

 <img src="./Images/ifx-logo-600.gif" align="right" width="150" />

-#  Blinky Traveo™ T2G Starter Kit
+#  Blinky 1 Traveo™ T2G Starter Kit
-**This example shows a simple blinky example written in Rust.**
+**This example shows a simple LED blinking using a wait function written in Rust.**

 ## Device
 The device used in this example is Traveo™ CYT2B75.